Joel Kocher

+Early life and education

 Kocher grew up in Florida and earned a B.S. in marketing from the University of Florida.
 He later completed executive programs at Stanford Business School and the Wharton School of Business.

-A lifelong athlete, Kocher played basketball in college and maintained a passion for endurance sports.
+Kocher played basketball in college and maintained a passion for endurance sports.
 His early interest in leadership and adventure was shaped by reading The Endurance, the account of Sir Ernest Shackleton’s Antarctic expedition, which later inspired Kocher to pursue open-water sailing and, eventually, his own Antarctic expedition.